jmtodaro/tor-blog-data/markdown/blog/2009-09-03-vidalia-023-released.md

 <!-- more -->

+On August 27th, we released Vidalia 0.2.3.
+This fixes some more bugs with "Who has used by bridge" functionality and switches to Qt signals for event handling.

+The updated Vidalia packages can be found at [https://www.torproject.org/vidalia](https://www.torproject.org/vidalia "https://www.torproject.org/vidalia")

+The changes are:

 -   Create the data directory before trying to copy over the default
      Vidalia configuration file from inside the application bundle on Mac
      OS X. Affects only OS X drag-and-drop installer users without a